LarsSkovslund/NuGet.Package.Builder/README.md

     // Note: config parameter was introduced in release 1.0.7 "Configuration": "",

+	// Specifies one or more wildcard patterns to exclude when creating a package.
+	"Exclude": "",

     "Publish": {
         // Publish nuget package on build.
         // Note: This will publish the package every time you compile the project.